ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 6. Use the VFX section of the simple weapon tutorial to create cool VFX for your weapon, and lean into fire themes to match the look of this fire staff.

-### Create Camera Feedback
+### Right Click to Aim

 We're going to add the ability to focus zoom with right click for better aiming!

 1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written!

+     1. To start we need a custom property added to the weapon object of type boolean called "*EnableAim*".
+Check this on to allow the weapon to zoom in for aiming!

-     1. Add a custom property to the weapon object called "*AimBinding*" that is type String.
+     2. Add a custom property to the weapon object called "*AimBinding*" that is type String.
 Give it the value "*ability_secondary*".
 This is for picking what ability binding, or keyboard key, to press to activate the ability.
 Ability secondary, in this case, is right click on a mouse.

-     2. Add another custom property of type string and call it "*AimActiveStance*".
+     3. Add another custom property of type string and call it "*AimActiveStance*".
 Set the value to "*2hand_rifle_aim_shoulder*".
 This determines what animation pose is used while aiming.

-     3. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
+     4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.

-     4. Lastly for this part, add a custom property called "*AimZoomDistance*" of type integer, and give it a value of 100.
+     5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type integer, and give it a value of 100.
 This assigns how far the camera zooms in when aiming.

 2. Now we're going to build the script!
 Create a new script and call it "WeaponAimClient".